natenaranjo/react-testing/src/Notes.md

 ### getByLabelText

 getByLabelText will search for the label that matches the given text, then fin dthe element associated with that label.

+## React Testing Tutorial - 21 - getByPlaceholderText

+## getByPlaceholderText

+getByPlaceholderText will search for all elements with a placeholder attribute and find one that matches the given text.